OSGeo/grass/lib/python/docs/src/pygrass_raster.rst

 approaches of GRASS-C API.
 The classes use a standardized interface to keep methods consistent between them.
 The read access is row wise for :ref:`RasterRow-label` and :ref:`RasterRowIO-label` and additionally cached in the RowIO class.
-Both classes write sequentially.
+Only the first class writes sequentially.
 RowIO is row cached, :ref:`RasterSegment-label` is tile cached for reading and writing; therefore, random access is possible.
 Hence RasterRow and RasterRowIO should be used for fast (cached) row read access and RasterRow for fast sequential writing.
 RasterSegment should be used